Dinomite-Studios/unity-azure-pipelines-tasks-docs/docs/02-tasks/05-unity-cmd-task.md

 ## How to use

-Here's a simple example of how to use and define the task in your pipeline.
-For more examples, check the [Examples Collection](./examples.md).

 ### YAML

 In the simple YAML example below we are definiing the task a step in the pipeilne using `- task: UnityCMDTask@1`.
 We are also giving the task a reference name using `name: unitycmd`, so we can use it to refernce the output variables of the task in other tasks of the pipeline.
 E.g. we can output the value of the `logsOutputPath` output variable to the console using `echo $(unitycmd.logsOutputPath)`.
 For `cmdArgs` we specify that Unity should target the `standalone` platform and execute our custom build script `MyBuildTools.BuildProject` to perform the build.